pythonbrasil/pybr2012-site/README.rst

 PythonBrasil[8] website
 =======================

 This is the source-code of PythonBrasil[8]'s website.
-The 8th edition of the conference will happen during November 2012, in Rio de Janeiro - Brazil.
+The 8th edition of the conference will happen during November 2012, in Rio de Janeiro, Brazil.

 The official website is under-construction and can be seen at: http://www.pythonbrasil.org.br

 Since its begining, this website has been developed as open-source by volunteers, using mainly:

 - Python
 - Django